maxproton/Euri/README.md

 ### Lists
 Its important to note Euri does not ship with lists re-installed.
 Please place your own lists for enumeration in the lists folder under the appropriate name.

+### Config hunting
+The script does a check for config files (Standard IIS, nginx, apache2 and tomcat servers) and also for .git files the present of a .git file would indicate a potential github leak.